-- 1. Initialization: Begin with a population of susceptible people (P) and a number of locations(L).
-Each individual(i) is initialized with values for exposed duration, infectious duration, whether or not they are symptomatic and incubation period from the corresponding distributions (Table 1) to be applied in the event that they become infected.
-We also assign each person a transmission probability $b_i$ and infection age of 0 since everybody is uninfected. - 2.
-Initial infection: At time $t_0$ , we choose a randomly infected index person from the population.
+- 1. Initialization: Begin with a population of susceptible people (P) and a number of locations (L).
+Each individual (i) is initialized with values for exposed duration, infectious duration, whether or not they are symptomatic and incubation period from the corresponding distributions (Table 1) to be applied in the event that they become infected.
+We also assign each person a transmission probability b_i and infection age of 0 since everybody is uninfected. - 2.
+Initial infection: At time t_0 , we choose a randomly infected index person from the population.
 Initializing with more than one index person speeds up the infections, without changing the dynamics. - 3.
 Movement: Every person is randomly assigned to one location with a uniform probability.
-In subsequent days, each location will have a mix of Susceptible, Exposed, Infectious and Recovered individuals. - 4.
-Generate infections: For each location, infect each susceptible person with the probability shown in Equation 10. - 5.
-Repeat: Increase the infection age of each exposed or infectious individual by one day.
-Return to the movement step until the number of exposed and infectious people in the popultion is zero.
+In subsequent days, each location will have a mix of Susceptible, Exposed, Infectious and Recovered individuals.